KarinOldbring/bloomroom/testing.md

 * Verdict: Code functions as intended.

+##### Plants Link - Green Plants

+* Expected Outcome: When choosing Green Plants from the Plants dropdown menu, you should be redirected to the Green Plants overview.
+* Test: I tried clicking the Green Plants link from all different pages on the site, both as logged in user and not.
+* Result: Every time I clicked the Green Plants link I was redirected to the Green Plants overview.
+* Verdict: Code functions as intended.

+##### Plants Link - Blooming Plants

+* Expected Outcome: When choosing Blooming Plants from the Plants dropdown menu, you should be redirected to the Blooming Plants overview.
+* Test: I tried clicking the Blooming Plants link from all different pages on the site, both as logged in user and not.
+* Result: Every time I clicked the Blooming Plants link I was redirected to the Blooming Plants overview.
+* Verdict: Code functions as intended.

+##### Plants Link - Pet Friendly Plants

+* Expected Outcome: When choosing Pet Friendly Plants from the Plants dropdown menu, you should be redirected to the Pet Friendly Plants overview.
+* Test: I tried clicking the Pet Friendly Plants link from all different pages on the site, both as logged in user and not.
+* Result: Every time I clicked the Pet Friendly Plants link I was redirected to the Pet Friendly Plants overview.
+* Verdict: Code functions as intended.

+##### Plants Link - Larger Plants

+* Expected Outcome: When choosing Larger Plants from the Plants dropdown menu, you should be redirected to the All Larger overview.
+* Test: I tried clicking the Larger Plants link from all different pages on the site, both as logged in user and not.
+* Result: Every time I clicked the Larger Plants link I was redirected to the Larger Plants overview.
+* Verdict: Code functions as intended.

+##### Plants Link - Smaller Plants

+* Expected Outcome: When choosing Smaller Plants from the Plants dropdown menu, you should be redirected to the Smaller Plants overview.
+* Test: I tried clicking the Smaller Plants link from all different pages on the site, both as logged in user and not.
+* Result: Every time I clicked the Smaller Plants link I was redirected to the Smaller Plants overview.
+* Verdict: Code functions as intended.

 #####

 * Expected Outcome:
 * Test:
 * Result:
 * Verdict: Code functions as intended.

 #####